Last Updated on

 Granted, their voice search research is on intelligent personal assistants, but the searching via these assistants for in-depth queries through online channels are in many ways what will push the edges of emerging dialogue surrounding how voice searches might be optimized.

-SEO Keywords for Voice Search Differ from Text Search Keywords
+Keywords for SEO Voice Search Differ from Text Search Keywords

 Add to all of this the fact that voice searches and text searches are very different.

-At the moment, there’s a lot of theory, conjecture, and hyperbole about SEO for voice search, but little clear direction.
+At the moment, there’s a lot of theory, conjecture, and hyperbole about SEO voice search, but little clear direction.
 In the Forbes article, Bentahar also indicated that “[k]eyword research is needed for how people like to phrase questions out loud, understanding the search terms consumers are likely to use.”

 Voice Search Behavior and Good Abandonment